shoui520/shoui520.github.io/docs/routine.md

 After you read them, and understood the usage of the deck, I recommend suspending them.

-You will be working on this deck alongside the Core deck.
+You will be working on this deck alongside the Kaishi 1.5k deck.

 This deck will NOT help you read kanji.
 This deck will NOT help you write kanji from memory.